-Dr. Sarah Shelton (Director of Forensic Psychology & Mediation Services) and founder of Dr. Sarah Shelton, LLC is a Licensed Clinical and Forensic Psychologist in the States of Kentucky, Illinois, Tennessee, Indiana and Ohio.
+Dr. Sarah Shelton (Director of Forensic Psychology & Mediation Services) and founder of Dr. Sarah Shelton, LLC is a Licensed Clinical and Forensic Psychologist in the States of Kentucky, Illinois, Tennessee, Indiana Ohio, and Texas.
 (She also takes cases from other states via acquisition of a temporary license or reciprocity agreement.)

 She is a Board-Approved Psychology Supervisor, has been awarded the Health Service Provider (HSP) Distinction at the state and national level, and serves as an Oral Examiner for the Kentucky Board of Examiners of Psychology.

 She has nearly 20 years of licensed experience providing Forensic Evaluation and Assessment of individuals for family, juvenile, civil, and criminal courts as well as state and federal agencies.
 She has testified as an Expert Witness in excess of 100 cases about individuals whom she has evaluated or on relevant psychological subjects and has performed hundreds of forensic assessments.
 Dr. Shelton also provides Mediation and Parent Coordination, mandated and elective Psychotherapy, formal and informal Psycho-Legal Consultation with attorneys, Rebuttal Review and Critique of other mental health experts' work, Subject Matter Expert Reports, and specialized Trainings on forensic topics.

 Dr. Shelton directs a team of psychology professionals who provide forensic services in consultation with her across a five state area (KY, IL, TN, IN, OH, and TX).